TridleGamesSV/Around-the-Clock-at-Bikini-Bottom-UEVR/README.md

 UEVR: [UEVR Repository](https://github.com/praydog/UEVR)

-## Release v0.5.0
+## Release v0.6.0

 ### What's New:

-- **Motion Tracking**: Experience enhanced gameplay with motion tracking now available in the first 5 levels.
+- **Motion Tracking**: Added Motion Tracking to the Rock and the Mayo in the Squidward level.
+  - Now 8 levels are playable with motion tracking.

 ### Installation: